QuJX/Personal-Web/content/event/example/index.md

   country: China

 summary: An graduate academic seminar about intelligent navigation and qualified mariner training
-abstract: 'Introducing the recent research on automatic vessel draft reading'.
+abstract: 'Introducing the recent research on automatic vessel draft reading'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.